aruna-x/cookie-loving-monster-in-danger/README.md

 * _HTML_
 * _CSS_
+    * _Keyframes_
 * _Javascript_
+    * _Regex_
-* _Regex?_
+    * _Levenshtein Distance_
-* _Keyframes?_
+    * _Substring analysis_
-* _----need others here?_

 ## Description

 _Use of the website begins with a welcome page including the instructions for how to play the game.
 Clicking the "Let's Play!" button takes the user to the game play screen._

-_On the game play screen, the user can see a trivia board with five categories and question difficulty options ranging from easy to medium to hard.
+_On the game play screen, the user can view a trivia board with five categories and question difficulty options ranging from easy to medium to hard.
 The trivia board pulls data from a free, public database https://jservice.io.
 Categories from the database are populated into the first row of the trivia board.
-Questions from these categories are used in the column below based on difficulty level._
+Questions from these categories are used in the columns below based on difficulty level._

 _When the user clicks on a question, the trivia board is replaced with a display of the question and an answer input section.
 The user can type in the answer and click the submit button.
 If the question is correct, the blue monster will move toward the plate of cookies.
 If the answer is wrong, he will move backward.
 The length of movement is smallest for easy questions and greatest for hard questions.
 The monster cannot move backward beyond the starting point.
 After the answer is submitted and the monster moves, the question display becomes text indicating whether the user answered correctly and a button for returning to the trivia board view to try another question.
-If the user successfully answers enough questions to move the monster completely across the screen to the plate of cookies, confetti falls on the screen, the trivia board and question display become a celebration view with an image of quote about cookies and friendship, and the game is over.
+If the user successfully answers enough questions to move the monster completely across the screen to the plate of cookies, confetti falls on the screen, the trivia board and question display become a celebration view with an image of a quote about cookies and friendship, and the game is over.
 The page must be refreshed to play again._

 _The full page includes the following functionality:_
 * _A full page toggle between a welcome page view and a game page view_